keith-turner/JSG/README.md

 # JSG : Java Stack Trace Grouper

-A simple program that groups threads in jstack output with the same stack trace.
+A simple program that groups jstack threads with the same stack.
+If you have ever found yourself looking at Java stack traces with many threads having the same stack, then this tool is for you.
 The following is some example jstack output.

 ```
 "org.eclipse.jdt.internal.ui.text.JavaReconciler" #401 daemon prio=1 os_prio=0 tid=0x00007fc207743800 nid=0x7e58 in Object.wait() [0x00007fc15e6f5000]